How to apply

 Columbia computer engineering faculty continue to have broad interactions with industry, providing many opportunities for our students.

-Please see the Undergraduate Requirements and Graduate Requirements page.
+Please see the Undergraduate Studies and Graduate Studies sections of this website.

-In what semester/year should I begin taking courses towards the major/concentration?
+In what semester/year should I begin taking courses towards the major?
 What is the first course I should take?

-We strongly encourage students to begin taking core required courses for the engineering program as sophomores.
-The catalog shows some sample programs for "early-starting" students.
-Starting early provides maximum flexibility in the ability to add technical electives, since core required courses are completed early.
+We strongly encourage students to begin taking core required courses for the computer engineering program as sophomores.
+The bulletin shows some sample programs for "early-starting" students.
+Starting early can lead to more flexibility in the choice of technical electives.
 This also maximizes the opportunity for undergraduate students to participate in research as juniors and seniors.

-Please see the course catalog pages for a detailed discussion of the structure of the program.
-Elective courses should be chosen in consultation with the student's academic advisor.
+Please see the program bulletin pages for detailed discussions of the program structures.
+Elective courses should be chosen in consultation with the student's major advisor.

-How do I declare a major or concentration in this department?
+How do I declare a major in this program?

-All first-year students who are considering computer engineering are required to take Introduction to Electrical Engineering (ELEN E1201) in addition to an introductory programming course (COMS W1007 or W1009).
+All first-year students who are considering computer engineering should consider taking Introduction to Electrical Engineering (ELEN E1201) in addition to an Introduction to Computer Science course (COMS W1004 or W1007).
 This provides a good way to test one's interest level in the discipline.
-The Student Coordinator for the Computer Engineering Program, Elsa Sanchez (firstname.lastname@example.org), can answer administrative questions related to the program or arrange a meeting with a faculty advisor.
-Program selection is made through a form submitted to the Sophomore Class Center.
+The Student Coordinator for the Computer Engineering Program, Elsa Sanchez (email@example.com), can answer administrative questions related to the program or arrange a meeting with a faculty advisor.
+Major program selection for all students in SEAS is done in the first semester of the Sophomore year, following a series of "open house" information sessions.

 How does the department allocate advisors?

-Every incoming junior in the Computer Engineering program is assigned a major advisor in the Computer Engineering faculty by the Student Coordinator, Elsa Sanchez (email@example.com).
-Faculty advisors are available for advising appointments at the appropriate times for course selection; these appointments are arranged by the Student Coordinator.
-Students are encourage to consult their faculty advisors at any time with questions regarding their program.
+Every incoming sophomore in the Computer Engineering program is assigned a major advisor from among the Computer Engineering faculty by the Student Coordinator, Elsa Sanchez (firstname.lastname@example.org).
+Major faculty advisors are available for advising appointments at the appropriate times for course selection.
+Students are encouraged to consult their major faculty advisors at any time with questions regarding their program.
+Informal advising lunches for everyone in the program are also held each semester before early registration.

-It is possible, but it is essential that any program abroad provide the necessary technical courses to satisfy the core requirements of computer engineering.
-Any student considering studying abroad should consult their academic advisor well in advance of any plans to study overseas.
+It is possible, but it is often essential that any program abroad provide some of the necessary technical courses to satisfy the core program requirements.
+Any student considering studying abroad should consult their major advisor well in advance of any plans to study abroad.

 What research opportunities exist in or through the department during the academic year?

 Many undergraduate students participate in the active research program of Computer Engineering faculty.
 These opportunities are arranged directly through the individual faculty members and are often triggered by outstanding performance in a particular course.
-Faculty members who actively welcoming undergraduate participation in their programs publicize this in the Undergraduate Research Involvement Program (URIP) Web pages.
+Faculty members who actively welcoming undergraduate participation in their programs often publicize this in the Student Research Involvement Program web site.

 What research, internship, and fellowships opportunities exist during the summer months and how do I participate?

-What kinds of career opportunities would this major/concentration prepare me for?
+What kinds of career opportunities would this major prepare me for?

 Computer engineering students are in strong demand by companies because of their broad background in both hardware and software.
-In the spring semester, the faculty arrange a "junior advising night" in which we discuss career opportunities along with the staff of the Center for Career Education.
+The Center for Career Education hosts an engineering career fair each fall and associated career advising events are often organized around that time.

 What is the best way to prepare for graduate school?

 Computer engineering undergraduates are in a position to pursue graduate programs in computer science, electrical engineering, or computer engineering.
-A "junior advising" night is held in the spring semester, in which faculty discuss career and graduate school planning with undergraduate students.
+Those potentially interested in PhD programs should try to participate in research groups early on.

-What student clubs, committees, and/or activities are offered within or through the department?
+What student clubs, committees, and/or activities are offered within or through the program?

-Computer engineering majors often participate in Columbia student branch of the IEEE (http://www.columbia.edu/cu/ieee).
+Computer engineering majors often participate in Columbia student branch of the IEEE (see http://www.columbia.edu/cu/ieee ).

-How does one receive departmental honors in this department?
+How does one receive departmental honors in this program?

 Awards and honors are decided by a vote of the Computer Engineering faculty.

-What awards and prizes are sponsored by the department?
+What awards and prizes are sponsored for this program?

 The top graduating senior in the Computer Engineering program by determination of the faculty is awarded the Computer Engineering Award of Excellence at graduation.
-Computer Engineering students are also eligible for a number of SEAS-wide awards.
+Computer Engineering students are also eligible for a number of EE & CS Dept., as well as SEAS-wide, awards.

 How might a sample track or course of study be arranged?

-The catalog shows example "flowcharts" of programs.
+The bulletin shows example schedules.
 These should serve as a guideline.
-Detailed programs should be designed in consultation with your academic advisor.
+Detailed course schedules should be designed in consultation with your academic advisors.

 Computer engineering students, like the rest of SEAS, represent a very diverse student population.back to top